How To Remove Malware From Your PC

 10. Wait for the scan to complete

-Let the scan run without closing the window.
+Let the scan (affiliate link for U.S. and Canada only) run without closing the window.

 👉 Your computer may slow down, and the scan may take a while.
 If needed, see these tips for speeding up your computer.